duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 * random number `[*1..100].sample`
 * iterate over elements until first match `a.take_while {|i| i < 3}`
 * get a class from value `my_string.constantize`
-* you can call lambda in different ways
+* you can call lambda in different ways (note that you can not call like regular function)

   ~~~
   my_lambda = -> { puts "hi" }